 And how do you learn any skill?
 With step-by-step instruction and practice.

 When you’re ready to teach your student how to write at the high school level, you can pick up our high school course, Essay Styles for High School.

 It has clear, simple instructions written directly to your student, with LOTS of detailed grading tips to make YOUR job easier.
 It even has example essays written by actual high school students and instructions for grading first and succeeding drafts.

 2. Use high-interest topics with your reluctant high school writer wherever you can.

-This is a life saver!
-If your student is already curious about and fascinated by a subject, why not make your job easier by letting your reluctant writer research and write about it?
+If your student is already curious about or fascinated by a subject, why not make your job easier by letting your reluctant writer research and write about it?

 My reluctant writer is a music lover and was enthralled by guitar, especially electric, in high school.
 So, to teach research paper writing, I suggested he use the history of the electric guitar as a topic, making the idea of an eight-page paper much less daunting.
 The research was actually fun.